theme-ontology/theming/README.md

 ### Files

 Story definitions may be entered into any file with the extension `.st.txt`.
 Theme definitions may be entered into any file with the extension `.th.txt`.
-The format of these files is straightforward and should be aparent from what is already there.
+The format of these files is straightforward and should be apparent from what is already there.

 ### Story data

 Every story requires a *title*, a *date*, and a *description*.
 Insofar as possible, a link to the relevant Wikipedia page is recommended as one of *references*.
-Most stories are unambigously identified by their date and title.
+Most stories are unambiguously identified by their date and title.
 For works of literature, the *authors* is good information to specify as well.
 The description is meant merely for convenience, but may conceivably be used to distinguish between variations of a work.